HL7/v2-to-fhir/input/pagecontent/implementation_considerations.md

 ### Task Management
 The FHIR standard includes extensive content related to [workflow management](http://hl7.org/implement/standards/fhir/workflow-module.html) and [task management](http://hl7.org/implement/standards/fhir/task.html).
-While many v2 message types don't infer tasks (eg, they report on a previously completed event), some message types (eg. order messages) may imply the need for an external system to complete a task (eg. fullfill the order being requested).
+While many v2 message types don't infer tasks (eg, they report on a previously completed event), some message types (e.g., order messages) may imply the need for an external system to complete a task (e.g., fullfill the order being requested).
 This implementation does include some mappings to the
-Task resource but it is up to implementers to determine if it is appropriate to create Task resources during the transformation process.
+Task resource but it is up to implementers to determine if it is appropriate to create Task resources during the transformation process based on the business requirements and workflows associated with the integration.
 For example, an order message may be directed to a system with the intent of notifying the system of the existence of the order without any expectation that the receiving system will fulfill the order.
-In this case, the creation of a Task resource is likely to not be appropriate.
+In this case, the creation of a Task resource is likely to be inappropriate.
 Implementers must understand the workflows associated with the data exchange to implement tasks correctly.

-### (Segment) Action Code
+### Segment Action Code
 Most Hl7 v2 messages are sent using snapshot mode.
-However, where (segment) action codes are used it is up to the implementers to determine the appropriate actions on the FHIR side as the data may already exist.
-That may or may not be known by the mapping engine and lead to different techniques on how to interpret and manage the action codes.
-A future version of this guide may include further guidance and best practices on mapping (segment) action codes.
+However, where segment action codes (typically – add, update, or delete) are used it is up to the implementers to determine the appropriate actions on the FHIR side as the data may already exist.
+That may or may not be known by the mapping engine and lead to the application of different techniques to interpret and manage the action codes.
+A future version of this guide may include further guidance and best practices on mapping segment action codes.

 ### Provenance
-The concept of data provenance is typically only indirectly addressed within the v2 standard, however provenance can often be inferred by the data in various fields in the v2 message.
-For example, provenance may be inferred from data in the MSH segment (eg. the responsible sending organization), the EVN segment (e.g., the event it represents), the ORC segment (eg. the entering user) or TXA segment (eg. the authenticator).
-This implementation guide does include some mapping to the Provenance resource but it is up to implementors to determine the level of data provenance that should be captured during the transformation process.
-At a minimum, the authors of this document feel that it may be appropriate to capture the provenance of the message source and the v2-to-FHIR transformation process.
+The concept of data provenance is typically only indirectly addressed within the v2 standard; however provenance can often be inferred by the data in various fields of the v2 message.
+For example, provenance may be inferred from data in the MSH segment (e.g., the responsible sending organization), the EVN segment (e.g., the event it represents), the ORC segment (e.g., the entering user) or TXA segment (e.g., the authenticator).
+This implementation guide does include some mapping to the Provenance resource, but it is up to implementors to determine the level of data provenance that should be captured during the transformation process.
+At a minimum, the authors of this document feel that it is appropriate to capture the provenance of the message source and the v2-to-FHIR transformation process.
 Additional provenance may be captured from additional fields as appropriate for the implementation.
-To enable provenance, it is important to have the responsible organization or indivdiual included in the MSH, EVN, ORC, TXA, or other applicable segment as identified in the mapping, otherwise the mapping engine is provided with a default value for Provanence.agent.who in those instances.
+To enable provenance, it is important to have the responsible organization or individual included in the MSH, EVN, ORC, TXA, and other applicable segment as identified in the mapping.

-The guide does provide minimum provenance that is recommended to establish.
-For every message, the MSH is mapped to the Provenance resource as well.
-That Provenance resource may contain the original v2 message as well.
-We do not provide specific mapping guidance on how to establish specific provenance on a FHIR resource back to the exact v2 segment in the message that yielded that (updated or new) resource.
-However, you may include every resource created/updated as a result of this message as well in the Provenance resource created through the MSH[Provenance] map, particularly if you included in this Provenance resoruce the full v2 message as well.

-### Security
-Under Construction.

 ### Patients
 Identity management and patient merging/unmerging are complex processes at the best of times.
 Implementers should carefully consider how these activities will be impacted by a v2-to-FHIR transformation project.
-In particular, the workflow chosen (eg. messaging versus
+In particular, the workflow chosen (e.g., messaging versus
 RESTful actions) and how Patient.id is populated may significantly impact how Patient resources are created, updated and deleted by the receiving system.

 ### Encounters
-Clinically focused v2 messages (eg. ORM/OML, ORU, MDM) may contain limited data regarding an associated patient encounter.
+Clinically focused v2 messages (e.g., ORM/OML, ORU, MDM) may contain limited data regarding an associated patient encounter.
 This data content may or may not be sufficient to unambiguously identify a matching encounter in the receiving system.
 The creation of Encounter resources should be carefully considered during the implementation process.
 The use of contained Encounter resources may be appropriate.